api3dao/oev-docs/docs/dapps/oev-rewards/best-practices.md

 :::

-OEV Rewards are proceeds from auctions in which OEV searchers participate.
-For the auction bids to be competitive, there must be multiple independent OEV searcher parties.
+For OEV auctions to be competitive, there must be multiple independent OEV searcher parties.
 An OEV searcher is a blockchain developer with specific expertise whose time is typically quite valuable.
 Therefore, for a maximum amount of OEV Rewards, searching for your dApp must be as easy as possible.